groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/sign/metadata/gif.en.md

         * Create an instance of Signature class providing Gif file supposed to signing as path or memory stream
         * Instantiate SignOptions class and set all demanded data.
-        * Invoke the Signature.Sign passing output Gif file or memory stream
+        * Invoke the Signature.Sign() method passing output Gif file or memory stream

     title_right: "System Requirements"
     content_right: |